 In June 2017, the American Heart Association (AHA) issued new advice against using saturated fats, including coconut oil, after looking at the findings of over 100 research studies.

 Incorrect interpretation of a study?

-It has been suggested that, because MCTs can have a positive effect on HDL and total cholesterol levels, coconut oil must be healthful.
+Some people interpreted this to mean that if MCTs can have a positive effect on HDL and total cholesterol levels, coconut oil must be healthful.

 Store coconut oil in a cool, dark place.
 Like other saturated fats, it is solid when at room temperature and liquefies when heated.

 Use coconut oil in baking for a light, sweet, "coconutty" flavor.
 It substitutes well for butter and shortening, and it is suitable for vegan recipes.

 Coconut oil can add flavor and variety to the diet, but research seems unlikely to prove that it is a superfood.

 Consumers should remember that, while changing from one oil to another may benefit health, adding more of any oil to the diet is unlikely to help them lose weight loss or improve their overall health.

 People should always consume oils and fats in moderation, as part of a varied diet.
 They should also ensure that their activity levels are high enough to burn off the calories they consume.